sajswl/encryptonize-core/documentation/api/api-v2.md

 | `object_id` | string | The object                        |
 | `target`    | string | The target for permission change  |

-## `storage.AddPermissionResponse`
+## `authz.AddPermissionResponse`
-The structure returned by a `storage.AddPermission` request.
+The structure returned by a `authz.AddPermission` request.
 The structure is empty.

-## `storage.RemovePermissionRequest`
+## `authz.RemovePermissionRequest`
-The structure used as an argument for a `storage.RemovePermission` request.
+The structure used as an argument for a `authz.RemovePermission` request.
 It contains the ID of the Object the client wishes to remove permissions from and the User ID of the user to be removed from the access list.
 Requires the scope `OBJECTPERMISSIONS`.